Slot coordination and schedules facilitation

 Sanctions pronounced by the French Minister in charge of Civil Aviation

-The identified infringements are notified to each air carrier by the French Civil Aviation (– Direction générale de l’aviation civile – DGAC –).
+The identified infringements are notified to each air carrier by the French Civil Aviation Authority (– Direction générale de l’aviation civile – DGAC –).

 According to the observations provided to the DGAC, the air carrier may be heard by the French Civil Aviation administrative commission (– Commission administrative de l’aviation civile – CAAC –) which subsequently advises the Minister in charge of Civil Aviation on the penalty for each infringement..